M-arcus/cloudron-docs/developer/docs/packaging.md

 ### Authentication

 The Cloudron has a centralized panel for managing users and groups.
-Apps can integrate Single Sign-On authentication using LDAP or OAuth.
+If possible, apps should always be integrated with the Cloudron usermanagement to provide a better out-of-the box experience.

 Apps can integrate with the Cloudron authentication system using LDAP or OAuth 2.0.
 See the [LDAP](/developer/addons/#ldap) and [OAuth](/developer/addons/#oauth) pages for more details.

-See https://git.cloudron.io/cloudron/tutorial-ldap for a simple example of how to authenticate via LDAP.
+See [tutorial-ldap](https://git.cloudron.io/cloudron/tutorial-ldap) for a simple example of how to authenticate via LDAP.

-For apps that are single user can skip Single Sign-On support by setting the `"singleUser": true` in the manifest.
-By doing so, the Cloudron will installer will show a dialog to choose a user.

-For app that have no user management at all, the Cloudron implements an `OAuth proxy` that optionally lets the Cloudron admin make the app visible only for logged in users.

 ## Best practices